 In some areas, seams have been reinforced beyond the screen used items for longevity.

-They come with Mandarin style collars, functioning pockets (bloused where applicable).
+They come with Mandarin style collars, functioning bloused pockets on the shirt and trousers.
 Made with heavy weight (255gsm) cotton drill material, sewn with bonded nylon thread.
 The fabric is professionally digitally printed by a reputable UK company that also supplies the British Army with its fabric.

 This means that all our COLONIAL MARINE ‘USCM’ clothing is printed onto unshrunk cotton and the garments individually tailored by hand.
 Needless to say this takes a lot of time (and money).